foxx/foxx.github.io/_posts/draft-2014-12-30-crossbar-io-code-review.draft.markdown

 However this is where the positives stop, and upon reviewing their code I have serious concerns.
 My limit for this review is two hours, sadly this was not enough to address every concern, but it was enough to make a comprehensive decision to say no.

+I would urge all readers to review the code/specifications, and come to your own conclusion.
+There was also a [discussion](https://groups.google.com/forum/#!msg/autobahnws/EMKF4a0aXKI/uy7cg9DvqLYJ) with the authors regarding this article, prior to its release.

 ### Crossbar demo